Imangnp/Yoga-Club/README.md

 - ## Content
 The contents of the page are divided in 4 sections:
-1. “What we do” explains the benefits of the yoga classes;
+1. “What we do” explains the benefits of the yoga classes.
 ![What we do](./assets/images/screen-what-we-do.png)

-2. “Our Instructors” it’s a presentation of the instructors that will attend the courses;
+2. “Our Instructors” it’s a presentation of the instructors that will attend the courses.
 ![Instractors](./assets/images/screen-instractors.png)